fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 ### 4. Creating the SessionDetailsView

-In the last step, you created the menu for each Session and it was created the “Details” option, which has the goal to show the details from a selected session.
+In the last step, you created the menu for each Session and it was created the “Details” option, which is intended to show the details from a selected session.

 Let’s create the SessionDetailsView!

-Create a new Xaml page, like it you did to create the SessionsView page.
+Create a new Xaml page, just like you did to create the SessionsView page.
 Then open the SessionDetailsView and you should have something as following:

 Then create the content, as following: